quynquyn/lessons/_lessons/class1/lesson14.md

-{% include player.html identifier="lesson-explanation" lesson="C1L14" file="C1L14-Explanation.mp3" %}
 ## More examples
+{% include player2.html identifier="examples2" class=lesson.class lesson=page.lesson %}

 1. **When do you do homework?** **I do homework whenever I have free time**
 2. **When do you intend to buy a computer?** **I intend to buy a computer whenever I have enough money**
 3. **When do you finish school?** **I finish school at half past five**